 “I don’t believe in atheists.”
 That’s a phrase I’ve been seeing a lot lately.
 It passes for clever in apologetics blogs and it helps many a drive-by tweeter to troll the atheist hashtags.
 I somehow doubt the majority of these people are making references to the Chris Hedges book from 2008, but who knows how the meme rolls.
 The…Continue

 So, awhile back I’m sitting at a booth for the place I work at a largish regional conference.
 I’m the last guy on the planet that you want to be selling anything (trust me!), but the others are busy with an event of their own.
-Anyway, I’m sitting at the booth answering questions, handing out stuff, and just…Continue
+Anyway, I’m sitting at the booth answering questions, handing out stuff, and just generally putting a face behind the table……Continue

 Deepak Chopra wants something from atheists.
 I somehow doubt he knows what that is anymore than the rest of us do, but his efforts to feign dialogue with unbelievers are among the creepier things one can encounter on the net.
 If you’re not careful you may encounter his particular brand of word salad on the #atheism hashtag at twitter, but don’t try too hard to make sense of his posts.
 That way lies madness!

 Seems like I’m always reading (or hearing) that atheists are just as bad as religious folks.
 This theme has a few funny variants!
 Pushy atheists are just as bad as pushy believers, or maybe they are just as closed minded as fundamentalists.
 Atheists who force their views on others are just as obnoxious as Christians who do the same.You can add all manner of pejorative…Continue

 Added by Dan Wall on March 25, 2015 at 4:52pm — No Comments